MarufZak/study-logs/linux-command-line/README.md

 We can redirect _stdout_ of program to some file.
 It's done with **>** operator.
 If file doesn't exist, it's created.
 Note that file contents are overwritten once **>** is used.
 To append output to the file, **>>** is used.

 Redirecting stderr is a bit harder.
 Program produces output to file streams.
 First three are _stdin_, _stdout_, _stderr_.
-Shell them internally by file descriptiors 0, 1, 2 respectively.
+Shell references them internally by file descriptiors 0, 1, 2 respectively.
 Shell provides notation to redirect files using file descriptor numbers.
 To redirect _stderr_ to some file, **2>** syntax is used.
 For example `ls -la nonefile 2> errors.txt`.

 Sometimes it's useful to redirect both output and errors to same file.
-For this `ls -la somefile files.txt 2>&1` is used.
+For this `ls -la somefile > files.txt 2>&1` is used.
 In this case output of command is redirected to the file, and _stderr_ is redirected to _stdout_.
 Swapping the order of these redirects doesn't work, redirecting _stderr_ should be after _stdout_ redirection.

 Modern bash provides another way to redirect both _stdout_ and _stderr_ to same file, for example `ls -la somefile &> files.txt`, with **&>** operator.